-MxCC will, without delay, notify the campus community of an emergency or dangerous situation.
+MxCC's policy is to make every reasonable effort to immediately notify the campus community of any incident on campus or the adjacent surrounding area that has the immediate potential to jeopardize the health or safety of campus students, faculty, staff and visitors.
 MxCC will take into account the safety of the campus community and determine what information to release about the situation, and begin the notification process.